 Glovo, which is already available in Morocco, Uganda, Kenya, Ghana, Côte d’Ivoire and Nigeria, has expanded its operations in Ghana and is set start operations in Tunisia in a pan-African expansion drive.
 The expansion brings its services to 7 countries and more than 40 cities, more than 300,000 users, 8,000 restaurants and 12,000 couriers.

-Glovo launched operations in Accra in Ghana earlier this year, with the city of Tema following last month and it expects to launch in Tunis in Tunisia this October.
+Glovo launched operations in Accra in Ghana earlier this year, with the city of Tema following last month and it expects to launch in Tunis in Tunisia this October and expand further its services to new countries.

 According to William Benthall, Glovo’s General Manager of Sub-Saharan Africa: “Our expansion in Africa is something we are very proud of.
 There’s been an unprecedented spike in the on-demand delivery business in Africa and the expansion of our services to new countries and cities is both a reflection of that trend and a testament of our commitment to the continent.
 We believe what sets us apart is our multi category offer where at a click of a button we can deliver anything that fits on a bike to our users.”